Blockstream/green_android/BUILD.md

 To see a list of available tasks.

-#### Rebuild the checkpoints (optional)

-Checkpoint files reduce the amount of data that SPV has to download.
-The checkpoint data is rebuilt periodically but you may wish to update it if you will be making and testing changes.

-To rebuild, start both MAINNET and TESTNET instances of bitcoind on localhost.
-Make sure they are fully synchronized and have finished booting (verifying blocks, etc).

-On MAINNET:

-`./gradlew --project-dir=bitcoinj/tools buildMainnetCheckpoints && mv bitcoinj/tools/checkpoints app/src/main/assets/production/checkpoints`

-On TESTNET:

-`./gradlew --project-dir=bitcoinj/tools buildTestnetCheckpoints && mv bitcoinj/tools/checkpoints-testnet app/src/main/assets/btctestnet/checkpoints`

-Or to build both at once, run:

-`./buildCheckpoints.sh`

 #### Rebuilding with docker (optional)

 If you have docker configured and want to build the app in release mode